lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 ```
 It is meant to give a brief introduction to the problem and a reasonably standard industrial solution and thus help set the context for industrially beneficial research directions.
 There are other competing solutions, but we will focus on this example for concreteness.
-The following section by Haakan Persson and Raazesh Sainudiin builds on the material in the next section.

 ---
 ---